Scientific-Computing-BPHC/Meshfree_cpp/README.md

 For access, please contact Dr. N. Anil, BITS Pilani.

 This work is done as part of my M.Sc.
 (Hons.)
 Mathematics Thesis, under the guidance of Dr. N. Anil, Department of Hyderabad, BITS-Pilani Hyderabad Campus.
+Nischay Ram Mamidi and Kumar Prasun have developed the Python and Julia versions respectively.

 Instructions to run: